Learn About Commercial Liability Exclusions

-The Commercial General Liability (CGL) policy excludes some types of liability coverage, worker's compensation, professional liability, liability related to operating an automobile or truck, and corporate directors and officer's liability.
+The Commercial General Liability (CGL) policy excludes some types of liability coverage, worker's compensation, professional liability, liability related to operating an automobile, truck, or aircraft, and corporate directors and officer's liability.
 These liabilities are covered by other specially created policies.

 The CGL also excludes all coverage for pollution claims.
 Firms that use toxic materials in the manufacturing process or store or transport them must purchase a special environmental liability policy.
 Many businesses keep gasoline on the premises for their own use.

 Since storage tanks can leak over time, allowing gasoline to seep into wells and other water supplies, federal law requires all tank owners to have insurance or show some other means of paying for potential claims.
 Also excluded are claims resulting from damage to the property of others in the business owner's care, custody, and control.
 This is because coverage for such damage is covered under property policies.